 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

 Previously, bhagavAn who is explained as “yavan” is further elaborated as distinct from all other entities and is made of gyAnam (knowledge) and Anandham (bliss).
 This is explained in a step-by-step manner.

 bhagavAn can be explained by explaining the result (this universe) first and then explaining the cause like it is done in thaiththirIya upanishath “yathO vA imAni…“.
 He can also be explained by explaining his svarUpam first and then his wealth, etc. But AzhwAr chooses to explain the auspicious qualities first and then bhagavAn‘s svarUpam subsequently.
-This is because, bhagavAn attracted him by revealing his qualities to AzhwAr.
+This is because bhagavAn attracted AzhwAr by revealing his qualities to him.
 Thus AzhwAr spoke about his qualities first.
 He simply stated the glorious nature of bhagavath svarUpam which is the abode of such qualities using the term “avan”.
-Here, he enjoys that svarUpam being most distinct due to him being distinct from all chEthanam (sentients) and achEthanam (insentients) as he is opposite of all blemishes/defects and the abode of all auspiciousness.
+Here, he enjoys that svarUpam being most distinct due to his being distinct from all chEthanam (sentients) and achEthanam (insentients) as he is opposite of all blemishes/defects and the abode of all auspiciousness.

 mananuNarvu aLavilan poRiyuNarvu avaiyilan